antonioribeiro/health/README.md

 ## Routes

-After installing you will have access to the folowing routes:
+After installing you will have access to the following routes:

 ### /health/panel